StWijn/Renteapp/README.md

 The easiest way to run Renteapp, and to avoid any missing JavaFx depencies, is setting up a simple project in IntelliJ

-File -> new -> module -> check box create from archetype -> add Archetype
+File -> new -> project -> click on Maven -> check box create from archetype ->  add Archetype

 fill in